-Property can be Common Good if the asset was gifted to or acquired by the Burgh on or before 15 May 1975 and it meets a number of other criteria
+Property can be Common Good if the asset was gifted to or acquired by the Burgh on or before 15 May1975 and

 - it has been used by the general public for a long time